annabellesauve/Empathy-Detection/README.md

 This repository is a reproduction of *A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support* by A. Sharma, A. S. Miner, D. C. Atkins and T. Althoff (2020).

 ## Requirements

+### Datasets
+In the original work, there are 3 different datasets for emotional reactions, explorations and interpretations.
+All datasets used in this code can be found under `/Datasets`.

+### Source Code
-This project was created as a Python notebook (`model.ipynb`) and was run on a Google Colab environment.
-The preprocessed datasets are loaded automatically from this repository but can be found under `/Datasets`.
-Note that a Google account is needed to run the code and save the models.
+This project is implemented in Python and we use  Google Colab environment to run (`dataprocessing.ipynb`,pretraining.ipynb`,`model.ipynb`) notebooks.

+**Note:**  Google account is needed to run the code and save datasets and models in google drive directory .

 ## Data Preprocessing
 The code to preprocess the data can be found in `dataprocessing.ipynb`.
 The datasets included in this repository have already been preprocessed.